Reduces Risk of Significant

 Now, through the installation of a FireBag® thermally-activated shutoff (TAS) device, the risk of a significant gas related incident from occurring can be reduced.
 The FireBag TAS is a passive shut-off device, which activates when the ambient temperature reaches 212°F, providing a 100% bubble tight seal when exposed to temperatures up to 1697° F for up to one hour.
 Once activated, the FireBag can undergo mechanical or thermal stress without misshaping thus maintaining a positive gas shut-off after the fire has been extinguished.

 The FireBag thermal-activated shutoff (TAS) is available in numerous configurations that can be installed upstream of residential and commercial gas meters and appliances ranging in pipe sizes from ½” to 2” NPT pipe sizes.
-The figures below provides examples of the different sizes and configurations of the FireBag device.
+The figures below provide examples of the different sizes and configurations of the FireBag device.

 Ease of Installation & Maintenance

-Whether upgrading an existing natural gas or propane service, or incorporating into a new system design, the installation of a FireBag TAS device is fast and easy, and requires no long term maintenance once installed.
+Whether upgrading an existing natural gas or propane service, or incorporating into a new system design, the installation of a FireBag TAS device is fast and easy, and requires no long-term maintenance once installed.
 Utility workers appreciate the FireBag features, which make their job safer and easy, including:

 - FireBag Thermal Activated Shut Off (TAS) devices are fast and easy to install